rogeralmengor/geospatial-analysis.io/docs/portfolio/Languages/Python.md

 image_ids = [image_id for image_id in bandNames_l2a.getInfo()]
 ```

-### Explanation:

-We filter the Sentinel-2 image collection based on date range, geographical bounds, and cloud cover.
+This step narrows down our dataset to the specific images we want to download, based on date range, location, and cloud cover.
-The filtered images are unmasked and their IDs are extracted.
-image_ids now contains a list of all image IDs that meet our criteria.

-### 4. Define download functions:
+### 3. Define download functions:

+To compare sequential and asynchronous downloads, we define several functions:

 <summary>Code</summary>
 ```python